WebGLSamples/WebGL2Samples/README.md

 Clone this repo:
 ```
 git@github.com:WebGLSamples/WebGL2Samples.git
-cd WebGL2Samples
 ```

-Run a local web server.  for example, if you have [Python](https://www.python.org/) installed, run
+Then run a local web server from the repo's root directory.  for example, if you have [Python](https://www.python.org/) installed, run
 ```
+cd WebGL2Samples
 python -m SimpleHTTPServer
 ```
 Then browse to